littleirene/python_training/README.md

 # python_training
-#function abs
-#This function can test the parameter's type.
+# function my_abs can test the parameter's type.